onflow/flow-go/flips/sync-protocol.md

 * If the local finalized height has increased by `h`, increase `RangeStart` by `h`.
 * If every height in the Active Range has been received from at least `MinResponses` different nodes, increase `RangeStart` by `DefaultRangeSize`.

-The second condition is needed to cover the last item in [Potential Problems](#potential-problems).
+> **Note:** The second condition is needed to cover the last item in [Potential Problems](#potential-problems).
 To guarantee liveness, `MinResponses` should be set to a value greater than the maximum tolerable number of Byzantine nodes.
 Alternatively, we could increase `RangeEnd` by `DefaultRangeSize` instead of increasing `RangeStart`, thereby allowing the Active Range to grow without bound and obviating the need for any lower bound on `MinResponses`.
+>
-A possible optimization here is that instead of waiting for the entire Active Range to satisfy the update condition, we can update as soon as any sub-range starting from `RangeStart` satisfies the condition.
+> A possible optimization here is that instead of waiting for the entire Active Range to satisfy the update condition, we can update as soon as any sub-range starting from `RangeStart` satisfies the condition.

 The Active Range can be broken up and requested by the Sync Engine in multiple segments, similar to the existing implementation.